Places to visit in Bhutan – A Destination Guide

 We spent our first night in Thimpu, the country’s capital.
 There’s one piece of advice that you should heed if you plan on sleeping in Thimpu – be sure to take earplugs!
 The capital’s stray dogs seem to take over the streets and throw a massive party at night – their loud barking continues non-stop until early morning and no matter how exhausted you might be, falling asleep turns into a frustrating struggle.

-Paro valley is Bhutan’s superstar.
+Paro valley is Bhutan’s superstar and one of the more mystical places to visit in Bhutan.
 Home to several beautiful buildings, temples and monasteries, life in the valley is very slow-paced despite it being one of the most popular destinations for visitors.

 Nikki and I experienced a homestay on a farm in Paro valley where we got to try out the traditional Bhutanese hot stone bath and drink butter tea.
 Moreover the hosts gave us an insight into their rural lifestyle and explained that living in simplicity makes them happy and they certainly do not crave western-style wealth which, in their opinion, leads to frustration and unhappiness (three cheers to that!).

 Paro is also home to Bhutan’s most spectacular temple – the Tiger’s Nest, perched on the edge of a cliff which Nikki and I trekked up to.
-This is definitely the “must-do” activity in Paro, if not in all of Bhutan.
+This is definitely tops the list of places to visit in Bhutan.
 Another building which is surely not as grand but which I found just as fascinating, is the ruined Drukgyel Dzong, a fortress located just outside of Paro, destroyed by a butter-lamp fire years ago; we were the only foreigners visiting the site but we did find some locals picnicking under the trees inside.
 They were setting up for a game of archery and invited Nikki to join in, teaching him a few tricks in the process, through they laughed at his wild shots as much as I did.

 Bhutan’s little town and villages are home to some of the most peaceful people that I have ever met.
 It is clear that respect towards each other and respect towards nature are some of the strong pillars upon which their little nation is built and it was no surprise to learn that crime is uncommon here.
 Although it may be too late for rest of the world to take up Bhutanese principles, I sincerely hope that Bhutan itself will continue keeping its people happy.